Vote for Kai Call - Toiora Whakapūmau Kai

 Give communities a real voice in food system decisions - to inform cross-party decision making.

-Create cross-ministry teams working on food that report to a minister of food or commissioner for food.
+Create cross-ministry teams working on food that report to a Minister of Food or commissioner for food.

-Investigate how we ensure all in Aotearoa New Zealand have access to affordable nutritious kai across the whole food supply chain.
+Ensure all in Aotearoa New Zealand have access to affordable nutritious kai across the whole food supply chain.

-2. Connect Food, Farming and the Environment
+2. Connect kai/Food, Farming & te taiao/the Environment

 Stop food from going to landfill by investing in decentralised infrastructure, from food rescue to community composting.